takers1124/BFRS_Takers/README.md

 (2)
 Import raw DNA sequences (which I will send in a zip file via email).
 These sequences had primer & barcodes removed (by Novogene).
-Many ways to upload, we will use a manifest file (included in zip file).
+Many ways to upload, I used a manifest file (included in zip file).

 (3)
 View sequence QC, denoise with Dada2, construct feature tables.